 Two of the 10 best global CEOs for servant leadership are SMU alums, according to Inc.

-of of May 2015 Cox School of Business graduates were off the job market within three months of graduation at a starting salary of over $60,000 per year
+of May 2016 Cox School of Business graduates were off the job market within three months of graduation at a starting salary of over $60,000 per year